nd1012/wan24-Crypto-BC/src/wan24-Crypto-BC Docs/index.md

 BouncyCastle.ReplaceNetAlgorithms();
 ```

+**NOTE**: The Shake128/256 replacements don't support variable output length
+and use the default output length of the `wan24-Crypto` implementations
+instead.

 ## Post quantum safety

-These algorithms are designed for post quantum cryptography:
+These asymmetric algorithms are designed for post quantum cryptography:

 - CRYSTALS-Kyber (key exchange)
 - CRYSTALS-Dilithium (signature)
 - FALCON (signature)
 - SPHINCS+ (signature)
 - FrodoKEM (key exchange)
+- NTRUEncrypt (key exchange)

 Normally you want to use them in hybrid mode and use classical algorithms of
 the `wan24-Crypto` package as counter algorithm.
 To do this per default: